larry-athey/climate-czar/Combo Hub v2 Web API.md

 `-m 5` tells curl to time out the connection attempt after 5 seconds<br>
 `--http0.9` tells curl to use a pre version 1.0 HTTP call for compatibility safety<br>

-Below are explainations of all available web API calls.
+Below are explanations of all available web API calls.
 All of these calls are case sensitive, there is no AI at work here to decide if you're just "close enough".

 **/hub-id/device-name** - Returns the device name of the selected hub.